bluebear94/zt-/README.md

 Of course, matchers can be specified in `<ω>` as well.
 Such a matcher outputs the phoneme matched by the same matcher in one of `<α>`, `<λ>` or `<ρ>` and changes features based on the constraints given.
-(Changing a non-core feature in a matcher in `<ω>` will probably do funny things.
-I'll probably make the verifier reject this in a future update or find a way to make it work.)
+Only core features can be set in `<ω>`; it wouldn't make sense to change a non-core feature there.

 A compound rule can be specified as follows: